Welcome to this trip report of my 2nd flight with Swiss Airlines!

 The seat has certainly seen better days.

-The safety card - I wonder whether the public would ask the crew which aircraft series are they flying on.
+The safety card - I wonder whether the public would ask the crew which aircraft series were they flying on.

 At least a bottle of water was provided.